NAThompson/numerical_analysis_in_boost/na_in_boost.md

 ---

-> It’s always been “We can’t do it that way.
-It would be too slow.”
+> It’s always been 'We can’t do it that way.
+It would be too slow.'
 You know what’s slow?
 Spending all day trying to figure out why it doesn’t work.
 That’s slow.
 That’s the slowest thing I know.

 -- [Paul Phillips](https://www.youtube.com/watch?v=TS1lpKBMkgg)